tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 }
 say.hello("tim")
 ```

 > "hello tim"

 But these objects are only single instances.

+## Prototype Class Mechanism

 JavaScript supports creating object instances of a certain type (i.e. having a set of archetypical members, like a Java class) through a function prototype mechanism.
 You create a constructor function:

 ```javascript
 function Person(name, surname) {